filipesilva/angular-cli-perf-benchmark/README.md

 A build is included here as `angular-devkit-benchmark-<some-version>.tgz` but you can also build it from source.

-To install it, clone the CLI repo, then run follow these commands:
+To install the provided version, run follow this command:
 ```
-yarn
-yarn build
-npm pack dist/@angular-devkit/benchmark
 npm install -g angular-devkit-benchmark-0.800.0-beta.18.tgz
 ```

-The filename on the last command might change, depending on the version of the CLI you clone.

 To use it, run `benchmark -- command`.
 The command will depend on the project you use.
 To benchmark a prod build, do `benchmark -- ng build --prod`.